By Alexei Oreskovic and Gerry Shih

 The stock touched $45 at 1:50 p.m.
 ET and briefly hit $45.07 shortly after 2 p.m. on the Nasdaq - highs not seen since May 18, 2012, the day of Facebook's initial public offering.
 It closed at $45.04.

-The sentiment changed completely on July 24 when Facebook said its mobile advertising revenue grew 75 percent in the second quarter, trouncing analyst targets and delivering the company's strongest revenue growth since the third quarter of 2011.
+Wall Street's view of Facebook improved markedly in July, when the company said its mobile advertising revenue grew 75 percent in the second quarter, trouncing analyst targets and delivering the company's strongest revenue growth since the third quarter of 2011.

 The stock has risen 67 percent since then.